Bob74/iFruitAddon2/README.md

 # iFruitAddon2
 Updated version of the original iFruitAddon by **CamxxCore**.
-Allows you to handle to game's phone in order to add contacts, change the button's, wallpaper and more!
+Allows you to handle the game's phone in order to add contacts, change the button's, wallpaper and more!

 ## Installation
 - Requires [ScriptHookVDotNet](https://github.com/crosire/scripthookvdotnet/releases)